anchore/syft/README.md

 Sources can be explicitly provided with a scheme:

 ```
 docker:yourrepo/yourimage:tag            use images from the Docker daemon
 podman:yourrepo/yourimage:tag            use images from the Podman daemon
 docker-archive:path/to/yourimage.tar     use a tarball from disk for archives created from "docker save"
 oci-archive:path/to/yourimage.tar        use a tarball from disk for OCI archives (from Skopeo or otherwise)
 oci-dir:path/to/yourimage                read directly from a path on disk for OCI layout directories (from Skopeo or otherwise)
+singularity-image:path/to/yourimage.sif  read directly from a Singularity Image Format (SIF) container on disk
 dir:path/to/yourproject                  read directly from a path on disk (any directory)
 file:path/to/yourproject/file            read directly from a path on disk (any single file)
 registry:yourrepo/yourimage:tag          pull image directly from a registry (no container runtime required)
 ```

 ### Excluding file paths